• About ASCA

 The School Counselor's Role

-School counselors are advocates for students in the recruitment process and ensure students and their families are informed of their rights under the Family Educational Rights and Privacy Act (FERPA) and in accordance with ASCA’s Ethical Standards for School Counselors.
-School counselors provide and advocate for individual students’ career awareness, exploration and postsecondary plans supporting students’ right to choose from the wide array of options when they leave secondary education.
-The school counselor develops strategies and implements activities for appraisal and advisement, goal-setting, decisionmaking, transition and/or postsecondary planning.
-The school counselor collaborates with students, their families, other student service professionals and recruiters to provide information about postsecondary options and assists students as they make choices about their future
+School counselors are advocates for students in the recruitment process and ensure students and their families are informed of their rights under the Family Educational Rights and Privacy Act and in accordance with the ASCA Ethical Standards for School Counselors (2022).
+School counselors provide and advocate for postsecondary awareness, exploration and planning for each student, thereby supporting students’ rights to choose from a wide array of options when they leave secondary education.
+School counselors also examine data to ensure students from underrepresented groups, such as students of various racial and ethnic backgrounds, students with disabilities and students who are LGBTQ+ are provided equitable access to college and career programs and information.

 Summary

-The school counselor assists students and their families as they make informed decisions about postsecondary options.
-The school counselor collaborates with individuals involved in the student recruitment process to ensure the delivery of comprehensive and accurate information while protecting student rights as specified by state/federal law, school district policies and procedures and ASCA’s Ethical Standards for School Counselors.
+School counselors assist students and their families as they make informed decisions about postsecondary options.
+School counselors collaborate with individuals involved in the student recruitment process to ensure the delivery of comprehensive, accurate information while protecting student rights as specified by state/federal law, school district policies and procedures, and the ASCA Ethical Standards for School Counselors.

 References